Museums Advocacy Day Success Stories – American Alliance of Museums

 Host a Congressional Forum on Autism

-“We met with Sen. Bob Casey’s office during Museums Advocacy Day 2011, and told his staff about the Please Touch Museum’s unique Autism Access Program, which provides innovative tools to make a museum visit more comfortable and enjoyable for children with Autism Spectrum Disorders.
-Sen. Casey’s staff was very interested in this program, which includes accessibility tools, mobile programming and special Autism Access events.
-Several months later when Sen. Casey was planning an autism awareness event, his staff remembered our program, contacted us and we were very proud to host and participate in the senator’s Autism Roundtable in October, 2011.
+“We met with [our senator’s] office during [a previous] Museums Advocacy Day, and told his staff about the Please Touch Museum’s unique Autism Access Program, which provides innovative tools to make a museum visit more comfortable and enjoyable for children with Autism Spectrum Disorders.
+His staff was very interested in this program, which includes accessibility tools, mobile programming and special Autism Access events.
+Several months later when [the senator] was planning an autism awareness event, his staff remembered our program, contacted us and we were very proud to host and participate in the senator’s Autism Roundtable.
 The event received extensive media attention, which highlighted the Please Touch Museum’s important community programs for families and children dealing with Autism Spectrum Disorders.
-The event also helped strengthen our relationship with Sen. Casey’s office.
+The event also helped strengthen our relationship with [the senator’s] office.
 Our Museums Advocacy Day visits to Capitol Hill made all of this possible.”

 Host the Congressional Art Show

-“During Museums Advocacy Day 2011, I met a staff person for Congressman Bobby Shilling (R-IL), a newly elected member of Congress.
+“During [a previous] Museums Advocacy Day, I met a staff person of [my Congressman, who was then], a newly elected member of Congress.
 That conversation led to our hosting the Congressional Art Show for his district.
 We hosted this at our Dickson Mounds Museum, which is centrally located in his sprawling district.
 We had no relationship with him prior to the event and he had not visited our facilities.
 We had an in-depth opportunity to tour him through Dickson Mounds Museum and tell him more about our facilities and programs.
 His wife is very interested in art, and he has 10 children.
 We invited the director of our IL Arts Council, which provided additional opportunities for us to talk about the importance of the arts and federal support.
-Congressman Shilling believes in less government, but noted that he doesn’t believe in cutting things out completely.
+[The Congressman] believes in less government, but noted that he doesn’t believe in cutting things out completely.
 I believe we made good connections with a new member of Congress, and we discussed ways to improve how we could manage the Congressional Art Show in the future.
 It is kind of remarkable that he pursued doing the Congressional Art Show as a new member of Congress, with a limited time frame to get this organized.
 The only reason this came about was due to the connection I made with the Congressman’s staff person at Museums Advocacy Day.”

 —Karen Witter, Associate Director, Illinois State Museum, Springfield